Home / Gossamer-Winged (Lycaenidae) / Karner Blue (Plebejus melissa samuelis)

 Quick Facts

-Distribution Most widespread in Wisconsin, and can also be found in parts of New York, Minnesota, New Hampshire, Indiana, Michigan, Ohio, and probably in Illinois as well
+Distribution Predominantly in Wisconsin, with populations also in New York, Minnesota, New Hampshire, Indiana, Michigan, Ohio, and possibly Illinois.

-Lifespan of adults Reportedly 3 to 5 days
+Lifespan of Adults Ranges from 3 to 5 days.

 Did You Know?